Block on Trump's Asylum Ban Upheld by Supreme Court

 You may assume that your paralegals are are a great bargain, considering the large amount of grunt work they complete.
 But are you utilizing your paralegals' skills in the right way?

-You do know that paralegals are professionals and not just glorified secretaries, right?
-Ensuring that you're maximizing your use of paralegals is good for the bottom line, makes clients happy, and takes some of the work off of your shoulders.
+Remember that paralegals are professionals, not just glorified secretaries.
+By maximizing your use of paralegals, you'll improve your bottom line, make clients happy, and take a significant amount of the work off of your shoulders.

-Here are five strategies to get the most out of your paralegals that may pay off for you:
+Here are five strategies to get the most out of your paralegals:

 Lawyers are, of course, allowed to bill for the services that paralegals perform.
-They can be billed at "market rate" rather than the actual cost to the attorneys, points out The Legaco Express for Paralegals.
-Assigning certain billable tasks to paralegals frees up your time and also makes the client happy.
+Note that they can be billed at market rate rather than the actual cost to the attorneys.
+Assigning certain billable tasks to paralegal frees can increase your time and can also make the client happy.
 In today's belt-tightening environment, clients don't want to pay senior associate rates for legal research.